awsdocs/aws-control-tower-guide/doc_source/drift.md

   "ManagementAccountId" : "012345678912",
   "OrganizationId" : "o-123EXAMPLE",
   "DriftType" : "AccountMovedBetweenOrganizationalUnits",
-  "RemediationStep" : "Update Account Factory Provisioned Product", "AccountId" : "012345678909",
+  "RemediationStep" : "Re-register this organizational unit (OU), or if the OU has more than 300 accounts, you must update the provisioned product in Account Factory.", "AccountId" : "012345678909",
   "SourceId" : "012345678909",
   "DestinationId" : "ou-3210-1EXAMPLE"